PhiMarHal/misc-info/disperseSafe.md

 3 - in the Method dropdown, select "disperseEther" to send ETH, or "disperseToken" to send SDL

-4 - paste all parameters.
+4 - (optional) paste SDL token address, if you're sending SDL

-SDL token address, if you're sending SDL.
+5 - paste recipient addresses in quotes, within a bracket array and separated by commas

-Recipient addresses in quotes, within a bracket array and separated by commas
+6 - paste respective ether/token amounts, separated by commas.
+Add 18 zeroes to the number

-Respective ether/token amounts, separated by commas.
-Add 18 zeroes to the number (Solidity doesn't handle decimals by default)
+7 - submit

 <hr>